Happy New Year!

 Wednesday 20th August - A second try at Grafton.

+This being the second Wednesday that I had booked off work and with my lack of success in seeing any Brown Hairstreaks at Grafton Wood last week I decided to have another attempt today.
 I left home about 10.00 and drove over, arriving and parking by the church at Grafton Flyford about an hour later.
-The morning had started off nice and sunny albeit with a bit of a nip in the air after a cold night, and by the time I arrived at Grafton some more cloud had built up with the sunny spells being warm but not lasting very long.
-At least the blustery wind of late had dropped with there being very little breeze today.
+The morning had started off nice and sunny albeit with a bit of a nip in the air after a cold night, and by the time I arrived at Grafton some more cloud had built up with the sunny spells...

 More Steyning Brownies